 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is OVAL and how does it help in vulnerability assessment?
+What is OVAL and how does it work?

 Open an interactive chat with Bash